 More cats enter shelters yearly, so this statistic makes sense.

-Five US States Involved in Most Euthanasia Deaths in Shelters (Best Friends)
+Five US States Involved in Almost 50% of Dogs and Cats Killing in the US (Best Friends)

 “The five states in which the most animals are being killed are California (100,239), Texas (96,707), North Carolina (47,652), Florida (45,503), and Louisiana (32,150).
 Collectively, these states account for 52% of the animals killed in U.S. shelters during 2019.”
 (BFAS)